-"All parties in a real estate transaction should be wary of email communication especially if last minute changes are requested, "stated Jonathan Stewart, Director of the Utah Division of Real Estate, "If criminals have access to your email account, they can make anything sound legitimate."
+"All parties in a real estate transaction should be very wary of any last minute changes over email," stated Jonathan Stewart, Director of the Utah Division of Real Estate, "Once criminals gain access to your email account, they can make anything sound legitimate.
+We hope by educating consumers about this statewide email scam, we can prevent Utahns from becoming victims."